 5. Empower:

-– Conclude the meeting by re-iterating your lead negotiator’s mandate to negotiate on behalf of your organization.
+– End the meeting by restating your lead negotiator’s mandate to negotiate on your organization’s behalf.